New details emerge about Texas outlet mall shooter as investigators continue to probe for motive - Local News 8

 As investigators continue to probe for a motive in the mass shooting that left eight people dead and at least seven others wounded at a Texas outlet mall, details of the gunman’s background have begun to surface, including extremist social media postings, a source tells CNN.

-Though authorities in Allen, Texas, have yet to publicly announce a motive for the gunman — identified by law enforcement as Mauricio Garcia — investigators are considering whether he may have been driven by right-wing extremism, a senior law enforcement source familiar with the investigation tells CNN.
+Though authorities in Allen have yet to publicly announce a motive for the gunman — identified by law enforcement as Mauricio Garcia — investigators are considering whether he may have been driven by right-wing extremism, a senior law enforcement source familiar with the investigation tells CNN.

 LaCour was “the kind of person who would just walk into the store and everyone in the room would light up because he was there,” said Max Weiss, a mall store employee.